gisma-courses/gc/Theses_Evaluation.md

 ---
 layout: post
-title: Theses & Evaluation
+title: Theses & Assessments
+description: 'You will be supervised with the same commitment that you put into your own work'
 image: assets/images/gisma-15.jpg
 nav-menu: true
 ---

-In the AG, no matter which degree you are aiming for, you can write a thesis according to your choice and motivation.
+In the working group, no matter which degree you are aiming for, you can write a thesis according to your choice and motivation.

 You can be sure that you will be supervised with the same commitment that you put into your own work.